MultiCraft/repixture/mods/rp_door/README.txt

 By PilzAdam
 Tweaked by Kaadmy, for Pixture

-Right-click doors to open/close them
+Use the 'place' key on doors to open/close them.

+Developers: See `API.md` if you want to add your own door.

+## Licenses

-Asset license: CC BY-SA 4.0
+Media file license: CC BY-SA 4.0
-Source license: LGPLv2.1
+Source code license: LGPLv2.1